miosman/phonenumbers-v1/README.md

 *API Design*

 The API was designed with a contract first approach using openapi3 spec.
-The specification file can be found under `src/main/resources/static/api-docs.yaml`.
+The specification file can be found under [a relative link](src/main/resources/static/api-docs.yaml).
 A live version with swagger ui is also available when running the application at: http://localhost:8080/api/v1/swagger-ui/index.html

 *Datastore*